 A charter school shall organize as, or be operated by, a non-profit organization.
-If the School has obtained federal tax exempt status as a 501(c)(3) organization, the School shall provide the Sponsor copies of any correspondence from the Internal Revenue Service (IRS) confirming the School's 501(c)(3) status and will provide to the Sponsor a copy of its annual Form 990 within fifteen (15) business days after filing it with the IRS.
+If the School has obtained federal tax exempt status as a

+501(c)(3) organization, the School shall provide the Sponsor copies of any correspondence from the Internal Revenue Service (IRS) confirming the School's 501(c)(3) status and will provide to the Sponsor a copy of its annual Form 990 within fifteen (15) business days after filing it with the IRS.
 Notwithstanding anything set forth in this Contract, the Sponsor does not covenant to extend or pledge its own tax-exempt status in any way for the use and benefit of the School.

-f.
+- f.
 The School shall provide all required financial documents noted herein in a timely manner consistent with the terms of this Charter.
-The Sponsor reserves the right to withhold monthly disbursements in the event that any required financial reports including monthly financial reports, the annual financial report or the annual financial audit are not received within 30 calendar days from the due date.

-- 4. The School's fiscal year shall be July 1 June 30. - 5.
+The Sponsor reserves the right to withhold monthly disbursements in the event that any required financial reports including monthly financial reports, the annual financial report or the annual financial audit are not received within 30 calendar days from the due date. - 4.
+The School's fiscal year shall be July 1 June 30. - 5.
 If the School's annual financial audit reveals a deficit financial position, the auditors are required to notify the School's Governing Board, the Sponsor and the FDOE in writing.
-The auditor shall report such findings in the form of an exit interview to the principal or the principal administrator of the School and the chair of the Governing Board within seven (7) business days after finding the deficit position. - A final annual financial audit report shall be provided to the entire Governing Board, the Sponsor and the FDOE within fourteen (14) business days after the exit interview. - If the School experiences one of the financial conditions included in section 1002.345, Florida Statutes, it shall address such findings as required by law. - I. Financial Management of School - The Governing Board shall be responsible for the operation and fiscal management of the School.
-The fiscal management of the School shall be conducted in a manner consistent with the provisions of the approved Renewal Application. - 2.
+The auditor shall report such findings in the form of an exit interview to the principal or the principal administrator of the School and the chair of the Governing Board within seven (7) business days after finding the deficit position.

+- A final annual financial audit report shall be provided to the entire Governing Board, the Sponsor and the FDOE within fourteen (14) business days after the exit interview. - If the School experiences one of the financial conditions included in section 1002.345, Florida Statutes, it shall address such findings as required by law. - I. Financial Management of School - The Governing Board shall be responsible for the operation and fiscal management of the School.
+The fiscal management of the School shall be conducted in a manner consistent with the provisions of the approved Application. - 2.
 The School shall adhere to any additional applicable financial requirements mandated by the state and/or federal laws and regulations. - 3.
 Notwithstanding anything else herein to the contrary, the Sponsor shall not: - a.
 Guarantee payment for any purchases made by the School; - b.
 Guarantee payment for any debts incurred by the School; - c.
-Guarantee payment for any loans taken out by the School;
+Guarantee payment for any loans taken out by the School; - d.

-- d.
 Lend its good faith and credit in order for the School to obtain a loan or other forms of credit. - 4.
 The School shall not suggest or represent to third parties, including, but not limited to, lenders, vendors, creditors, other business entities or their representatives, governmental entities, or other individuals anything to the contrary of the immediately preceding sentences. - 5.
 The School agrees to provide to the Sponsor, upon request, proof of sufficient funds or a letter of credit to assure prompt payment of operating expenses associated with the School, including but not limited to, the amount of any lease payments, teacher and other staff salaries and benefits, transportation cost, etc. The parties stipulate that this sum shall be no less that two (2) months operating expenses as defined by the Charter School Earning Report provided by the Sponsor.
-This Charter is contingent upon the School providing evidence of such funds no later than 30 days prior to the upcoming school year. - 6.
-In the event the revenues of SKY Academy Venice are not sufficient to pay all expenses of the charter school, The SKY Family YMCA agrees it will transfer all funds necessary to SKY Academy Venice so that the charter school can promptly pay all its expenses.
-The SKY Family YMCA shall have no expectation that SKY Academy Venice will repay any of these funds.
-However, should SKY Academy Venice maintain excess reserves after meeting all its operating obligations, any such transfer of funds made by The SKY Family YMCA to the SKY Academy Venice may be repaid by SKY Academy Venice to The SKY Family YMCA.
+This Charter is contingent upon the School providing evidence of such funds no later than 30 days prior to the upcoming school year.